-The European Expert Group on the transition from institutional to community-based support (EEG) represents:
+The European Expert Group on the transition from institutions to community-based support is a coalition of organisations advocating to replace institutionalisation with family- and community-based support.

 - Children and their families;